 At the moment the MSc is open to Doctor and Nurses.
 As the course is online we welcome a range of students from the UK and abroad.
 Thus far we’ve not managed to develop a paramedic course, but there are plans.

-To be considered for entry onto the programme, candidates must currently
+To be considered for entry onto the programme, candidates must know the difference between rn vs bsn and must currently

 be working as either a registered medical practitioner or a registered nurse in an area of urgent or emergency care and may have an interview (usually by telephone or Skype).
 Students for whom English is a second language must hold IELTS (language test or equivalent).
 Students must also have achieved the Academic Standard at 7.0 or above.
 For Paediatric Medicine routes, students must be working in a paediatric ED.
 The PGCert Emergency Management has been developed for senior staff in emergency departments who may have completed their professional training and want a postgraduate qualification which reflects their management function.